cliffhall/chibipos/README.md

 ## Configuration Files
 ### Svelte Config
-- `svelte.config.js`
-  - Used for configuring Svelte itself
+- `svelte.config.js`- Used for configuring Svelte itself

 ### Vite Config for Svelte
-- `vite.svelte.config.js`
-  - Used for building Svelte app with Vite
+- `vite.svelte.config.js`- Used for building Svelte app with Vite

 ### Vite Config for Electron
-- `vite.electron.config.js`
-  - Used for building Electron app with Electron-Vite
+- `vite.electron.config.js`- Used for building Electron app with Electron-Vite

 ### Electron Builder Config
-- `electron-builder.yml`
-  - Used for configuring Electron Builder to create native packages
+- `electron-builder.yml`- Used for configuring Electron Builder to create native packages

+### Generated Folders
+Variously created when running any of the `build` or `dist` scripts
+- `dist/builder` - The native distributable package(s) or locally executable folder
+- `dist/electron` - The generated Electron app
+- `dist/svelte` - The generated Svelte app

 ## NPM Scripts
 ### Dev Server